Service client for accessing CodePipeline asynchronously.

 A builder for creating an instance of

 This is the AWS CodePipeline API Reference.
 This guide provides descriptions of the actions and data types for AWS CodePipeline.
-Some functionality for your pipeline can only be configured through the API.
-For more information, see the AWS CodePipeline User Guide.
+Some functionality for your pipeline is only configurable through the API.
+For additional information, see the AWS CodePipeline User Guide.

-You can use the AWS CodePipeline API to work with pipelines, stages, actions, and transitions.
+You can use the AWS CodePipeline API to work with pipelines, stages, actions, gates, and transitions, as described below.

 Pipelines are models of automated release processes.
-Each pipeline is uniquely named, and consists of stages, actions, and transitions.
+Each pipeline is uniquely named, and consists of actions, gates, and stages.

 You can work with pipelines by calling: